yashSrijan/nexmo-developer/_tutorials/mobile-app-invites.md

 In order to work through this tutorial you need:

 * A [Nexmo account](https://dashboard.nexmo.com/sign-up)
 * A publicly accessible Web server so Nexmo can make webhook requests to your app.
-If you're developing locally you must use a tool such as [ngrok](https://ngrok.com/)
+If you're developing locally you must use a tool such as [ngrok](https://ngrok.com/) ([see our ngrok tutorial blog post](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/))
 * The source code for this tutorial from <https://github.com/Nexmo/ruby-mobile-app-promotion>

 ## Create a Web app